What is the Voluntary Carbon Market?

 The compliance market, also known as the regulatory market, allows governments, private companies, and other entities to purchase carbon offsets in order to comply with caps on the amount of greenhouse gases they are allowed to emit.
 The markets are created by national and international treaties such as the Kyoto Protocol and the EU Emissions Trading Scheme.

-On the other hand, the voluntary carbon markets allow participants to purchase carbon offsets to mitigate their greenhouse emissions resulting from manufacturing processes, electricity use, transportation, etc. Both types of carbon markets can complement each other, and work towards the overall goal of reducing, avoiding and storing greenhouse gases from the atmosphere.
+On the other hand, the voluntary carbon markets allow participants to purchase carbon offsets to mitigate their greenhouse emissions resulting from manufacturing processes, electricity use, transportation, etc. Both types of carbon markets can complement each other, and work towards the overall goal of reducing greenhouse gases in the atmosphere.